AstroPathJHU/AstroPathPipeline/scans/readme.md

       - If much of the core is missing, still center around what would be the expected center
         - Because we do not correct for image distortion effects in the TMAs, if one core is missing half its tissue we still want to image the other half in the same way we would regularly
       - Once you are satisfied click ‘Accept Grid’ and close Phenochart
-      - Now switch to the ‘Scan’ tab in the Vectra 3.0 software and select the ‘Acquire MSI fields’ task for the TMA
+7. Select the ‘Acquire MSI fields’ task for the TMA on the microscope and scan the slide
-7. Do the quality control of the TMA
+8. Do the quality control of the TMA
    - Open three cores from a previous Control TMA in inForm
      - Be sure that the TMA cores came from the same cohort and from a Batch that worked
      - Example Cores for methods would include: